 A nationally recognised qualification in School Age Education and Care is about gaining the skills and knowledge to work with young students Outside of School Hours Care (OHSC) and in vacation care programs.
 You could become…

 |Government Funded*||Traineeship^||Full Fee|

 Enrolment fees include textbooks, resource and Students ID charges.
-Training is delivered with Victorian & Commonwealth Government funding.
-Eligibility criteria applies.
+For eligible candidates training is delivered with Victorian & Commonwealth Government funding.
+Eligibility criteria apply.
 For more information click here.
-The fees may be subject to change before or during a student’s enrolment.
-For any further course costs, such as re-assessment fees, please refer to the student handbook.
+Fees may be subject to change before or during a student’s enrolment.
+For any further course costs, such as re-assessment fees, please refer to the Domestic Student Handbook.